3 Cut Flower Garden Layout Ideas (Plus Tips To Plan Your Own Design)

 Focus on cut and come again flowers for continuous blooms.

-Some flowers are one and done flowers, such as single-stem sunflowers.
+Some flowers are one and done flowers, such as single stem sunflowers.
 You sow them in the garden in May, and they’ll be blooming by the end of July.
-Once you cut them, they’ll need to be replanted.
+Once you cut them, you’ll need to sow a new round of seeds.

-To avoid gaps in your flower productions, make sure to include at least a few types of cut and come again flowers, which are repeat bloomers and will keep you supplied with blooms when your one and done flowers are…well, done.
+To avoid gaps in your flower productions, make sure to include at least a few types of cut and come again flowers.

 Planning a cut flower garden layout